Edward Trevor

 While on military service in Ireland, in 1612 Edward Trevor married as his second wife Rose, a daughter of Henry Ussher, Archbishop of Armagh and his first wife Margaret Elliott, and acquired an estate in County Down which was renamed Rostrevor, incorporating his own name.
 He was knighted in 1617 and built the mansion of Brynkynallt on his estates at Chirk in 1619.
 Archbishop Ussher appointed him joint executor of his will in 1613, together with his brother-in-law Sir Elliott.

 In 1622 he was appointed High Sheriff of Denbighshire.

 In 1641 Trevor was captured and imprisoned by Irish rebels, and he died in captivity.

+Trevor was the builder of Brynkinalt Hall near Chirk in Wales.

 Children

 His son Marcus Trevor was a soldier of the English Civil War and following the English Restoration of 1660 was created Viscount Dungannon.